ifwhy/Statistics_Mathematics/README.md

-# Data_Science
+# Statistics_Mathematics
 Hi Everyone!
-I currently learn about Basics of Data Science
+I currently learn about Basics of Statistics in Python